Paulander/ReadmeFrontend/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Contact

-For any questions or concerns, please open an issue in the GitHub repository.
+For any questions or concerns, please open an issue on the GitHub repository.